KuaiYu715/Steps-Counts-Analysis/README.md

 ![FiscalNote-managing-multiple-stakeholders](https://media.github.sydney.edu.au/user/10750/files/b96d0fa6-5b76-44df-aa08-ec711664f612)

 `Students`
-* Our research results are of direct help to students' physical health, because students can refer to our healthy step count standard to measure whether they are in a healthy state at all times.
-When students are at a lower step count level, they Will generate the belief to go out and exercise to become healthier
+* Due to this participant took more steps during the final week so we deduced that our targeting object is uni student.
+Our research results would help students realize their healthy status and then adjust it,refering to our healthy step count standard and health indicator to measure whether they are in a healthy state or not.
+Besides students， people who suffer high tension lifestyle can also use this indicator to keep fit.

 ## Raw Data